 Today there are countless options with numerous materials and styles to choose from to express your love and to make it all the more personal.

 A big part of the wedding ring’s symbolism comes from its shape.
 The circular shape used to fit the finger, but also symbolizes infinity.
 There is no beginning nor end and so, it represents eternal love and commitment within a relationship.

-The circle has also been seen as symbols for God in Christian faiths, symbolizing heaven and the perfection of God as well as the everlasting nature of God.
+The circle has also been seen as a symbol of God in Christian faiths.
+They symbolize heaven and the perfection of God as well as the everlasting nature of God.